gimseng/99-ML-Learning-Projects/001/exercise/readme.md

 - Model Building and Evaluation (this process is where you start building models and choose a model based on accuracy metrics)
     - Choose a model suitable for classification
-    - Fit the training (and possible validation) data
+    - Fit the training data
-    - Use cross-validation to get the average accuracy for model selections or accuracy benchmark
+    - Use cross-validation to get the average accuracy for model selection or accuracy benchmark
     - Find out how "well" the model performs on test data using some metrics
     - **Bonus**: Try other classification algorithms and compare the accuracy metrics by presenting them in a readable, easy to compare format
         - Choose the model with the best accuracy metric